nemisj/docs/cv.md

 __Achievements__ :

-* Creating architecture and implementing next version of the Mendix Client Framework ( v.
-2.5 )

 * JavaScript performance analysis, IE6 ( using memory profiler )

-Created by the Mendix Platform apps become bigger and bigger.
+Created by the Mendix Platform apps became bigger and bigger.
 Logic inside it became more complex and screens became more full.
 Since our requirement was to support Internet Explorer 6, I had to dive deep into the memory analysis and memory leaks and fix that.
-At that time there was a tool JavaScript Memory Validator ( http://www.softwareverify.com/ ) which gave you very low-level footprint of the browser memory and this is what I had to deal with.
-Got really a lot of profiling experiance and a lot of knowldge of the JavaScript internals, like how objects are created in memory how they leave, how garbage collector actually work and this kind of aspects.
+At that time there was a tool : JavaScript Memory Validator ( http://www.softwareverify.com/ ) which gave a very low-level footprint of the browser's memory.
+Got really a lot of profiling experience and a lot of knowledge of the JavaScript internals, like how objects are created in memory, how they constructed and destroyed, how garbage collector actually works and another kind of js aspects.

-* Improving and stabilizing the previous version of the Mendix client framework
+* Improving and stabilizing the previous version of the Mendix Client Framework

+* Creating architecture and implementing next version of the Mendix Client Framework ( v.
+2.5 )

 * Teaching and supervising junior JavaScript developer